sercankulcu/sercankulcu.github.io/_thoughts/not-every-pain-teaches-you-anything.md

 ---
-title: 'Not Every Pain Teaches You Anything'
+title: 'Pain Does Not Owe Us a Lesson'
 date: 2017-10-06
 tags:
+  - life
-  - critics
+  - pain
-  - self-improvement
+  - meaning
 ---

-There is a comforting idea that every painful experience teaches us something.
-I understand why we want to believe it.
-If pain contains a lesson, then at least it was not meaningless.
-But I do not think life always works that way.
-Sometimes pain is only pain.

-A loss does not automatically make us wiser.
-A betrayal does not always improve our judgment.
-A difficult period may leave us tired rather than stronger.

-Ataol Behramoğlu expressed this idea very simply: not every pain teaches a person something; often, you only suffer.
-I like the honesty in that sentence.
-It removes the pressure to turn every wound into a success story.
-Of course, we can learn from difficult experiences.
-We may discover a boundary, understand ourselves better, or change a habit.

-But the lesson often comes later, and sometimes it never comes at all.
-That does not make our suffering a failure.
-We do not have to justify every painful event by becoming a better person because of it.
-Sometimes surviving is enough.
-Sometimes healing is enough.

-Maybe wisdom is not saying, "Everything happened for a reason."
-Maybe it is being able to say, "This hurt, and I am still here."
+There is a comforting story we tell about suffering: every difficult experience teaches us something.

+I understand the attraction.

+If pain contains a lesson, then perhaps it was not wasted.
+A loss becomes wisdom.
+A betrayal becomes better judgment.
+A difficult year becomes character.

+But pain does not always cooperate with that story.

+Sometimes a loss only leaves an absence.
+Sometimes a betrayal makes us more suspicious, not wiser.
+Sometimes exhaustion does not reveal a hidden strength.
+It only exhausts us.

+Albert Camus resisted the temptation to pretend that the world always gives us the meaning we want from it.
+I find that honesty useful here.
+Suffering does not become noble merely because it happened to us.

+Meaning, when it comes, is something we may create afterward.

+That distinction matters.

+If every wound must contain a lesson, then a person who remains confused has somehow failed twice: first by suffering, then by failing to transform the suffering into wisdom.

+I do not think we owe pain that kind of productivity.

+Of course, difficult experiences can teach us.
+We may discover a boundary we should have set earlier.
+We may understand another person's suffering differently.
+We may change a habit or leave a situation we had tolerated for too long.

+But those lessons belong to what we do with the experience.
+They are not hidden prizes inside the pain itself.

+And sometimes there is no lesson worth extracting.

+Sometimes the most truthful sentence is simply: **that should not have happened, and it hurt.**

+There is no shame in stopping there.

+We do not need to turn every scar into evidence that suffering was secretly useful.

+Healing is enough.

+Surviving is enough.

+Pain does not owe us an explanation, and we do not owe pain a success story.